-Singer-songwriter Roger Street Freidman is 54, a husband and a father of two, who has recently released his masterwork, Shoot The Moon.
-It’s a full-emotional spectrum collection of vivacious and reflective vignettes from real life that recalls the pop-rock singer-songwriter tradition of Jackson Browne, Marc Cohn, Randy Newman, Colin Hay, Bruce Hornsby, and Mark Knopfler.
+Singer-songwriter Roger Street Freidman’s latest release, Shoot The Moon, is a full-emotional spectrum collection of vivacious and reflective vignettes from real life that recalls the pop-rock singer-songwriter tradition of Jackson Browne, Marc Cohn, Randy Newman, Colin Hay, Bruce Hornsby, and Mark Knopfler.
 Few artists make albums like this today.
 In an age of irony, few songwriters are this brave in their vulnerability, and possess Friedman’s gift for penning hook-laden, emotionally resonant, pop-rock.

 “When my dad passed away in 2004 it really hit me that this was not a dress rehearsal.
 When you turn 50, you start to hear about or lose people that are your own age.
 It gives me the sense that I’ve got a lot of work to do,” shares the Sea Cliff, New York-based artist.

-Shoot The Moon’s 13 masterfully crafted tracks snapshot the ephemeralness of life through revealing the poetry in the humble moments.
+Friedman’s latest effort, Shoot The Moon, exudes an album-oriented cohesion which is to say there is a broad spectrum of feelings and genres threaded together by Friedman’s well-developed aesthetic sense.
+The 13 masterfully crafted tracks snapshot the ephemeralness of life through revealing the poetry in the humble moments.
 Be it relationship struggles, pining for the innocent times of childhood, and self-growth after loss, Friedman crystalizes these feelings through deeply personal lyrics that resonate broadly in content and messaging.